longturn/freeciv21/docs/Coding/hacking.rst

 Map (or "Standard") Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All of the code examples above are in Map coordinates.
-These preserve the local geometry of square Tiles, but do not represent the global Map geometry well.
-In Map coordinates, you are guaranteed, so long as we use square Tiles, that the Tile adjacency rules
+All of the code examples above are in map coordinates.
+These preserve the local geometry of square Tiles, but do not represent the global map geometry well.
+In map coordinates, you are guaranteed, so long as we use square Tiles, that the Tile adjacency rules

 .. code-block:: rst